-Same goes for frozen white corn.
+The same goes for frozen white corn.
 I don’t add a lot of corn to my soups, or meals for that matter.
-In the summer I eat farmers market white corn - it’s what I grew up on!
+In the summer I eat farmers' market white corn - it’s what I grew up on!
 As far as frozen corn, I add 1/4 a cup when I’m making a batch of my homemade chicken soup or quinoa stir-fry!
-Not only does frozen white corn add fiber and crunch, it adds a bit of carbs without the spikes brought on by adding pasta or rice.
+Not only does frozen white corn add fiber and crunch, but it also adds a bit of carbs without the spikes brought on by adding pasta or rice.

 Riced and diced frozen veggies

 The riced and diced veggies make for an excellent breakfast hash and an excellent replacement for the “rice” part of “beans and rice” and curry dishes!

 What about you?
 What are your favorite frozen foods?
 How do you prepare them?

 Did you know that diabetes is a risk factor for developing chronic kidney disease?